 When I first became a parent I didn’t talk to my child about racism.
 I was careful not to let him hear negative language about race.
 I upheld that all people are equal and I encouraged him to be friends with children of all skin colors but largely his friends were white.
 We lived in a mostly white Suburb of Los Angeles, where I had also grown up.
 I wasn’t a conscious parent yet.
 I was doing my best as a young single mother but I wasn’t intentionally raising an anti-racist child.
 I wasn’t even anti-racist myself.
 I just considered myself, not racist.
 I wasn’t aware of what a micro-aggression was.
 And I didn’t know about systemic racism except to the extent that it was talked about in work and business circles in relation to affirmative action.
 And I wasn’t sure whether affirmative action was right although in theory I understood it had a positive intent.

 Then I got a wake up call.
 I was literally at work when I got a call from a parent at my son’s private high school.
 She was the only African American parent at the school.
 I didn’t know her well, we had only joined the school half way through 10th grade and it was my son’s senior year.
 She proceeded to tell me that my son had said the “N” word at school in earshot of her daughter.
 She was pissed.
 And I was horrified.
 Tears began streaming down my face.
-My boss walked into my office and saw that I was crying – he asked me what had happened and as I looked up to his dark skinned face, I could speak.
+My boss walked into my office and saw that I was crying – he asked me what had happened and as I looked up to his dark skinned face, I couldn’t speak.
 In that moment I couldn’t tell this man that my child had said that word at school.
 I did eventually talk to him about it.
 We were good friends, we’d been raised in the same church and he’d shared with me his experience of prejudice and how his childhood had been destroyed when his father was jailed for assaulting his teacher who used racial slurs against him as a student in school.
 Bringing it back to my own complicity in racism, he was like, so what are you going to do about it?

 The mom who called me asked me to do something too.
 She said several of the boys had been using the word in a slang way and that the school was not willing to confront the issue.
 The school had told her that it was the fault of popular rap music and that the boys had begun using this language as a greeting toward each other because they were emulating their favorite artists and that it was not being used in a negative way.
 This poor mother was at her wits end and was desperate to gain my support to confront the behavior and motivate the school to fully step up to the teachable moment with our children.